ilodev/stationeers.modding.assemblies/Third Party Notices.md

 Component Name: Stationeers assemblies https://store.steampowered.com/developer/rocketwerkz

-License Type: As Is
+License Type: AS-IS

 Stationeers © 2025 RocketWerkz

-Unless expressly provided otherwise, the Software under this license is made available strictly on an “AS IS” BASIS WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED.
+THE SOFTWARE IS PROVIDED “AS-IS” AND WITHOUT WARRANTY OF ANY KIND, EXPRESS, IMPLIED OR OTHERWISE, INCLUDING WITHOUT LIMITATION, ANY WARRANTY OF MERCHANDABILITY OR FITNESS FOR A PARTICULAR PURPOSE.